Visit Yvoire: What to Do in the Most Beautiful Medieval Village of Léman?

 • Regular maintenance and continuous commitment to beautify the village.

-In the very heart of the village, the Garden of Five Senses, a site classified as a remarkable garden, offers a sensory experience blending botany and topiary art, at the foot of the imposing Château d’Yvoire.
-It invites visitors to a sensory walk through more than 1,500 varieties of plants.
-Inspired by medieval gardens, it features spaces dedicated to each of the senses: touch, smell, taste, sight, and hearing.
-This attraction is a must-see stop for those wishing to visit Yvoire combining discovery and wonder.
+In the heart of the village, the Garden of Five Senses, a site classified as an outstanding garden, offers a sensory experience blending botany and topiary art, at the foot of the imposing Yvoire Castle.
+It invites the visitor to a sensory walk through more than 1,500 varieties of plants.
+Inspired by medieval gardens, it offers spaces dedicated to each of the senses: touch, smell, taste, sight, and hearing.
+This attraction is an essential stop for those wishing to visit Yvoire combining discovery and wonder.

 A romantic and cultural getaway